 Once I’d strung all clumps on and was pleased with how it looked, I tied off and secured the ends and rotated some of the clumps so that certain colors and balloons were more prominent.
 I also blew up a few of the leftover plain black and plain white balloons in varying sizes to fill small gaps.
 We just wedged those in without tying them on.

-Our balloon garland went up the night before Ramona’s party, and by the party, two or three balloons had started to deflate.
+Our balloon garland went up the night before R’s party, and by the party, two or three balloons had started to deflate.
 I just cut those off and stuck a plain black or white balloon in their place so the twine wouldn’t show.
 This solution worked perfectly.

 We saved two of the metallic balloons to have them blown up with helium at Party City (and two black balloons).
 It looked super sitting next to the garland as a little accent.